-As a law firm with a focus on e-commerce law and marketing law, we understand that pricing strategy plays an important role in the success of a business.
-At the same time, federal and state laws are forming to increasingly regulate online pricing, subscription billing, automatic renewals, and junk fees.
-There are also class actions and other private actions suing companies for alleged non-compliant subscriptions or other pricing non-compliance.
+As a law firm specializing in e-commerce law and marketing law, we recognize that pricing strategy plays a crucial role in a business’s success.
+At the same time, federal and state laws are being formed to regulate online pricing, subscription billing, automatic renewals, and junk fees.
+There are also class actions and other private actions suing companies for alleged non-compliant subscriptions or other pricing non-compliance, such as those brought by the FTC and the Illinois Attorney General against Grubhub.
 There are also consumer advocacy organizations that “police” the space, such as Truth in Advertising (TINA), as can be illustrated by their complaint against HelloFresh.

 Understanding Key Regulations